PhysicalTherapy.com Phone: 866-782-6258

 Jennifaye V. Brown, PT, MSPT, PhD, NCS, CAPS

-Jennifaye V. Brown, PT, MSPT, PhD, NCS, CAPS, has a BA-Psychology (Emory University), a MS-Physical Therapy (University of Miami-FL), and a PhD-Exercise Science (University of South Carolina).
-Dr. Brown has over 30 years of clinical experience focused in neurorehabilitation across the continuum of care and has presented numerous continuing education courses on adult neurologic assessment and treatment intervention for acquired brain injury, particularly stroke.
-Her research agenda explores the perceptions of individuals with stroke regarding their experiences with AFO fabrication, modification and maintenance.
-As an Advanced Credentialed Clinical Instructor by the Clinical Instructor Education Board and a three 10-year term board certified neurologic clinical specialist by the American Board of Physical Therapy Specialties (ABPTS) of the APTA, Dr. Brown has taught at six PT and two PTA programs.
-She is a Certified Aging in Place Specialist and member of the APTA, Neurology Section of the APTA, SC Chapter of the APTA, Aerobics & Fitness Association of America, the Neuro-Developmental Treatment Association and a 2020 graduate of the prestigious APTA Fellowship in Education Leadership.
+Jennifaye V. Brown, PT, MSPT, PhD, NCS, CAPS has 35 years of clinical experience focused in neurorehabilitation across the continuum of care and has presented numerous continuing education courses on adult neurologic assessment and treatment intervention for acquired brain injury, particularly stroke.
+Her primary research explored the perceptions of individuals with stroke regarding their experiences with AFO fabrication, modification, and maintenance, and how the AFO impacts walking and participation in life roles, resulting in the book, Brace Yourself - Everything You Need to Know About AFOs After Stroke.
+She is an NDT-trained therapist with six additional courses taken after the NDT (Bobath) Three Week Course on Treatment of Adult Hemiplegia course.
+As an Advanced Credentialed Clinical Instructor by the Clinical Instructor Education Board and a four 10-year term board-certified neurologic clinical specialist by the American Board of Physical Therapy Specialties (ABPTS) of the APTA, Dr. Brown has taught at six PT and two PTA programs.
+She is a Certified Aging in Place Specialist, a member of the APTA, Neurology Section of the APTA, SC Chapter of the APTA, and Athletics & Fitness Association of America, and a graduate of the prestigious APTA Fellowship in Education Leadership.

 Related Courses